latex3/tagging-project/documentation/wtpdf/fulldoc.md

 ### Foxit/NVDA reading PDF with MathML AF

 The sample document shown in the video was compiled with the above configuration lines using the LuaTeX engine.
-The resulting PDF was then displayed in Foxit with NVDA as a speed generator.
+The resulting PDF was then displayed in Foxit with NVDA as a speech generator.

 {% include youtube.html id="kyZMO1N96tw" width="medium" comment="t5-af foxit"%}